LeftPhalange/SeatGeekExample/README.md

 ## What works?

 - Searching based on event (token-based)
-- Fetching and deserialziing JSON data and presenting it in a pleasing way
+- Fetching and deserializing JSON data and presenting it in a pleasing way

 ## What can be improved